ericposas/spidermap/README.md

 # Spidermap Application for American Airlines

 ##To do:

+  Optimization:
+    - When a Dropdown component mounts, fetch the api resources (only if not exists in the store).
+Once set, we shouldn't need to fetch if the data is already in the Redux store.
+Currently, we fetch new data every time the Dropdown component mounts.

   Setting Origins and Destinations:
     - Add a quick "loading" graphic or animation when lists are getting data from the server
     - Create a "Clear list" button that clears the selectedOrigin, selectedOrigins and selectedDestinations arrays